kcharellano/kcharellano.github.io/_posts/2020-11-21-UFCScoreBot.md

   - Web Scraper
 ---

 UFCScoreBot is an automated fighter record retriever built to work with [Reddit](https://www.reddit.com/).
 It was created for the purpose of getting UFC fighter records without having to leave the site and is tied to a Reddit account with the name `/u/UFCScoreBot`.
 It can be activated by mentioning its username in a comment along with the name of a UFC fighter.
-It will return the fighter's record in the form of a reply to the invoking user.
+It will then return the fighter's record in the form of a reply to the invoking user.
 <div style= "text-align: center"><img src="/assets/images/reddit_logo.png" width = "200" height = "200"/></div>

 # In-Depth
+UFCScoreBot is made up of two components.
+The bot which listens for requests and the web crawler which searches a ufc fighter statistics website and for the fighter's record.
+The following sections go over each component in detail.

 ## The Bot
-The Bot is a constantly running service written in Python and connected to Reddit using PRAW which stands for Public Reddit API Wrapper.
+The bot is a constantly running service written in Python and connected to Reddit using [PRAW](https://praw.readthedocs.io/en/latest/) which stands for Public Reddit API Wrapper.
 It uses this API to listen for "mentions" i.e comments that contain its username `/u/UFCScoreBot`.
-After it receives a mention notification it then parses the comment where it was mentioned and retrieves the UFC fighter's name in a first and last form.
-The code for the Bot part is fairly short and I have included it below.
+After it receives a mention it then parses the comment where it was mentioned and retrieves the UFC fighter's first and last name.
+The code for the bot is shown below.

 ```python
 import praw